github/developer.github.com/content/v3/repos/contents.md

     GET /repos/:owner/:repo/contents/:path

 Files and symlinks support [a custom media type](#custom-media-types) for retrieving the raw content or rendered HTML (when supported).
+Directories support [a custom media type](#custom-media-types) for retrieving the content as an object rather than an array of its entries.
-Directories and submodules do _not_ support custom media types.
+Submodules do _not_ support custom media types.

 {{#tip}}